Nine years finding the missing wires.

 Frontend Engineer

 Primary React/TypeScript owner for client SPAs and dashboards.
-Moved Lighthouse scores from the 40s to the 90s, making performance regressions visible before they reached users.
+Made performance regressions visible before they reached users.
 Built backend utilities with Node.js and AWS Lambda.

 ReactTypeScriptNode.jsAWS Lambda